SeanFromIT/studentloanbilltracker/USCongress.md

 Status: 6/14/2018 - Referred to the Senate Committee on Health, Education, Labor, and Pensions.

+**<a id="s848" target="_blank" href="https://www.popvox.com/us/federal/bills/115/s848">S. 848 (Reigniting Opportunity for Innovators Act)</a>** -
+Provides student loan deferment and/or cancellation for founders and employees of small business startups.

+Status: 4/5/2017 - Referred to the Senate Committee on Health, Education, Labor, and Pensions.

 **<a id="s799" target="_blank" href="https://www.popvox.com/us/federal/bills/115/s799">S. 799 (Dynamic Repayment Act of 2017)</a>** -
 Bipartisan bill to simplify and improve the Federal student loan program through income-contingent repayment to provide stronger protections for borrowers, encourage responsible borrowing, and save money for taxpayers.